 - Mix all of the ingredients in a bowl until well combined.

-- Let chill in fridge for 3 hours before serving.
+- Let chill in fridge for 4 hours or overnight before serving.

 - Taste and adjust flavor balance to your liking.